 What Do Copper and Zinc Do In The Body?

-Copper and zinc are essential minerals that interact with each other
+Copper and zinc are essential minerals that interact with each other and help accomplish several biological functions.

 For example, zinc is crucial for the proper function of the immune system, wound healing, protein synthesis, and DNA synthesis.
 Copper aids in the formation of red blood cells, maintaining nerve cells and supporting the immune system.